 Net assets with donor restrictions consist of assets whose use is limited by donor-imposed, time and/or purpose restrictions.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction is satisfied, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.